 Many companies put a broad range of minerals and vitamins in a product to appeal to those horse owners who are not aware that many of the minerals and vitamins either come from pasture or hay and other feeds (grass and hay can be a rich source) or that microbes in the gut manufacture many nutrients.
-Many nutrients call these products ‘kitchen sink’ type.
+Many nutritionists call these products ‘everything but the kitchen sink’ type.
 Something has to be useful, the rest are generally excreted.

 Following are *some* examples – this is not a complete list:

 It is known that forage contributes on average, 10-50 ppm boron, depending on soil types and conditions (NRC 2007 Nutrient Requirements of Horses).
 The NRC states that “it is assumed that the natural background levels in forage are sufficient to meet the very small requirements for these trace elements in horses”.
 They further state that “the supplementation of these elements, including the rare earth elements, is not based on scientifically elaborated, valid data, and has the potential to be dangerous to horses.“